aleatoricmbnt/base/main/custom_hooks/README.md

 Tests are designed for agent.
 Some commands might not work on the server backend.

 # TEST 1
+Checks if different special special characters are correctly parsed.
 ## Setup
-Add the following custom hook to the workspace configuration and trigger run
+Set the following custom hook:
 ```
 echo "Test special characters in commands: "  && echo "The date is: `date`" && cat file.txt | grep 'some.*string' && echo "The current directory is: $(pwd)" && echo "He said, \"BEEP BOOP!\"" && echo 'This is a single-quoted string with special characters *&^%'
 ```